SMB FAQs for Azure NetApp Files

 NTLMv2 and Kerberos network authentication methods are supported with SMB volumes in Azure NetApp Files.
 NTLMv1 and LanManager are disabled and are not supported.

-What is the password rotation policy for the Active Directory machine account for SMB volumes?
+What is the password rotation policy for the Active Directory computer account for SMB volumes?

-The Azure NetApp Files service has a policy that automatically updates the password on the Active Directory machine account that is created for SMB volumes.
+The Azure NetApp Files service has a policy that automatically updates the password on the Active Directory computer account that is created for SMB volumes.
 This policy has the following properties:

 - Schedule interval: 4 weeks